Wind-WindKids/winding/samples/sophieandwind/sun.md

 twirling a strand in the light.

 Sophie watched him, took his hand and smiled—
-“Sundays are for sun and friends,” Sophie said.
+“Sundays are for sun and friends,” Sophie said,
+“and kites, and ice cream.”

 Wind grinned.
 "Yeah, and birthday cakes."